HZH9567/generateEnumeration/README.md

-# generateEnumeration
-A idea plugin for generating enums.
+# A idea plugin for generating enums.

  In IDEA, click on the menu "Tools" ->"GenerateEnum" ->"Generate Enum", and then enter the string to be converted in the dialog box to generate Java enumeration classes